getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/appmap-analysis.md

 ## Investigate findings

-Let's look at a sample Ruby on rails application, where AppMap has already been installed and AppMaps have been generated.
+Let's look at a sample Ruby on rails application, where AppMap has already been installed and AppMap Data has been generated.
 From the test cases, you'll see a new option for findings in the left-hand column or an option here for investigate findings.

 <img class="video-screenshot" src="/assets/img/appmap-analysis-1.webp"/>